JulianBiesheuvel/NLP/README.md

 March 19 & 20 : @all look at the transformers and models/embeddings that are proposed in the project description on Brightspace

 - How do these work?
-  - What transformers can we use?
+  - What transformers can we use? -> see Deepnote
-  - Search the papers of the Glove and fastNet
+  - Search the papers of the Glove and fastNet -> TODO/ see readings listed on brightspace
 - Implementation?
-  - Deepnote?
+  - Deepnote? - Yes
 - External research
 - For each question proposed for the evaluation, is it clear, and how can we integrate this into the report?

+Task Division :

+- Glove: Julian
+- FastText: Varnika
+- BERT: Monica